-Mallee Catchment Management Authority (CMA) is pleased to present the final 2024-25 Lindsay-Mulcra-Wallpolla Islands Seasonal Watering Proposal (SWP).
+Mallee Catchment Management Authority (CMA) is pleased to present the 2025-26 Lindsay-Mulcra-Wallpolla Islands Seasonal Watering Proposal (SWP).

-This SWP identifies the Mallee CMA's proposed priorities for use of managed environmental water for the Murray Wetland sites in 2024-25.
-Information from this document has informed development of the Seasonal Watering Plan 2024-25, available on the VEWH's website from 30 June 2024.
+This SWP identifies the Mallee CMA's proposed priorities for use of managed environmental water for the Lindsay-Mulcra-Wallpolla wetland sites in 2025-26.
+Information from this document will inform development of the Seasonal Watering Plan 2025-26, available on the VEWH's website from 30 June 2025.
 The Seasonal Watering Plan is the state-wide plan outlining where, when, and why water for the environment can be delivered throughout Victorian waterways, including across Lindsay Mulcra Wallpolla Islands.